Skip to main content

 Pros

-• Greater flexibility on the variable portion of the home loan with access to all of the benefits, such as making extra repayments, offset accounts and a redraw facility.
+Greater flexibility on the variable portion of the home loan with access to all of the benefits, such as redraw, offset, and extra repayments

 Cons

-• If interest rates decrease, the fixed portion of your loan is locked into the rate at time of fixing.
+If interest rates drop, the fixed portion of your loan is locked into a rate